 Employees will be issued a Pensacola State College ID card.
-Information about the Pensacola State College ID may be obtained at the Public Safety/College Police department at 850-484-2500.
+Information about the Pensacola State College ID will be provided during onboarding and orientation.

 Personal Check Cashing

 Employees may cash personal checks at the Cashier's window for \$25.00 or less, if funds are available.
 Proper identification is required.
 Information is available at 850-484-1737.